Postwar

 During this era, liberalism came in full force.
 Not surprisingly, America’s trust in public officials went into a tailspin after the optimistic 50s and has not recovered since.

-1960s – During the sixties, the Counterculture Revolution, the Civil Rights Movement, the desegregation of public schools throughout the South, the gay rights movement, the feminist movement, the sexual liberation movement, and the rise of the New Left all takes place.
+1960s – During the sixties, the Counterculture Revolution, the Civil Rights Movement, the desegregation of public schools throughout the South, the gay rights movement, the feminist movement, the sexual liberation movement, and the rise of the New Left all take place.

 The Civil Rights Movement reached it’s zenith during the 1960s.
-It was a nonviolent (mainly) struggle of blacks in their attempts to achieve equality in society, particularly in the South.
+It was a (mainly) nonviolent struggle of blacks in their attempts to achieve equality in society, particularly in the South.
 According to Jonathon Kaufman, in Blacks and Jews: The Struggle in the Cities, Jews contributed between two-thirds and three-quarters of the money raised by Martin Luther King and other the civil rights groups during the 1960s.
 Many observers derided the Civil Rights Movement as being a communist front.

 1961 – Raul Hilberg publishes the first edition of The Destruction of the European Jews.
 This book was considered a landmark and has spurred an avalanche of Holocaust material since.
-Holocaust revisionists such as Carlo Mattagno, Jurgen Graf, and Arthur Butz were not so enamored as they found a preponderance amount of exaggerations, lies, and half-truths in the volume.
+Holocaust revisionists such as Carlo Mattagno, Jurgen Graf, and Arthur Butz were not so enamored as they found a preponderance amount of exaggerations, lies, and half-truths in it.

 1962 – Ninety percent of all US households possess a TV.